molaruna/rcs_wearable_analysis/README.md

 into overlaid power spectra (details in [readme](https://github.com/molaruna/rcs_lfp_analysis/blob/main/README.md)) to continuously decode motor signs using spectral features from chronic human brain recordings collected using the Summit RC+S system, in addition to sensor wearable measures of motor signs.

 ## Getting started
 This code uses Python 3.8.3.
-Currently, to run this analysis, download the [script]() and play around with the inputs.
+Currently, to run this analysis, download the [script](https://github.com/molaruna/rcs_wearable_analysis/blob/main/code/sync_data.py) (and [helper functions](https://github.com/molaruna/rcs_wearable_analysis/blob/main/code/sync_funcs.py)) and play around.
+Modify `data_dir` to process different directories.

 ## Data
 Neural electrophysiological data are derived from the Summit RC+S neurostimulator (Medtronic).
 See the [rcs_lfp_analysis repo](https://github.com/molaruna/rcs_lfp_analysis) for more information.
 Wearable sensor data are derived from the PKG system and Apple watch.
 PKG data are available on [UCSF Box](https://ucsf.app.box.com/folder/0), and apple watch data are available on [Rune Labs](https://app.runelabs.io/patients).
 You can request access from me.
 Then, these data are organized within the repo directory structure.
 Specifically, these are the CSV file keywords that are used by the function:<br/>